enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 .init_array:0000000000019CB8
 .fini_array:0000000000019CC0                   ; ===========================================================================
 ```

+`Radare2` also supports the identification of the JNI init methods since very recently.
+Thanks to `@pancake` and `@alvaro_fe` for their quick implementation on detecting JNI entrypoints on `radare`.
+More info about the commits in the references.

 Going to the function itself, we realize that the native library also calls to the function `monitor_frida_xposed` as well as clears memory to receive a value from the Java side.
 Before going further with the reverse engineering, we need to fix an IDA problem with JNI.
 IDA does not know that several functions are defined and called at the Java level but executed at the native level.
 For that reason, we need to fix the function prototype of all the Java callbacks starting with the package name `Java_sg_vantagepoint_uncrackable3_`.